 The fuzzy black caterpillars grow to be around 1.1 inches (30 mm) long and have a cylindrical shape with a slender profile.

-The walnut caterpillar’s slender, worm-like black body is coated in small spikes, giving the caterpillar a fuzzy look and making it easily distinguishable from other caterpillars.
+The walnut caterpillar’s slender, worm-like black body is coated in small spikes, which give it a fuzzy look and make it easily distinguishable from other caterpillars.

 15. Monkey Slug Caterpillar

-One of the most peculiar and spiky caterpillars you’ll come across is the monkey slug caterpillar (Phobetron pithecium).
+You’ll encounter one of the most peculiar and spiky caterpillars, the monkey slug caterpillar (Phobetron pithecium).

-The fuzzy brown larva, also known as the hag moth caterpillar, is one of a kind among the world of caterpillars.
+The fuzzy brown larva, also known as the hag moth caterpillar, is unique among caterpillars.

-The golden-brown slug looks like a squashed spider due to the presence of 18 spiky spikes running along its body.
+The golden-brown slug looks like a squashed spider because it has 18 spiky spikes running along its body.

 The length of a monkey slug caterpillar ranges from 0.6 to 1 inch (15 to 25 mm).
 It is possible to have an allergic reaction and experience significant skin irritation from the dark tan spikes that cover the caterpillar’s body.